mainwp/mainwp-child/readme.txt

 9. Global Dashboard Screen

 == Changelog ==

+= 3.4.5 - 1-22-18 =
+* Fixed: multiple issues with cloning sites
+* Fixed: an issue with passing metadata for featured images
+* Fixed: an issue with the sync process caused by syncing huge amount of data
+* Fixed: multiple PHP Warnings
+* Added: support for the new MainWP Wordfence Extension options
+* Added: multiple security enhancements
+* Updated: new BackWPup version compatibility

 = 3.4.4 - 12-4-17 =
 * Fixed: compatibility issue with the latest UpdraftPlus Backups plugin version